Foster stewardship

 Measurement of how much state-contract funding goes to Historically Underutilized Businesses.
 The HUB Program was created to promote full and equal procurement opportunities for small and minority- and women-owned businesses.

-HUB attainment in state fiscal year 2023 was higher than in 2022 for Professional Services, Special Trade Construction, and Commodities.
-HUB attainment was lower for other categories.
+HUB attainment in state fiscal year 2024 was higher than in 2023 for Special Trade Construction.
+HUB attainment was lower for all other categories.

 HUB attainment is the ratio of dollars spent with HUBs to total dollars spent with all businesses under six categories: